romina-rodriguez/cc3002-tarea2/README.md

 | Fighting      | Psychic, Grass        |             |
 | Psychic       | Psychic               | Fighting    |

-For this instance, when the active Pokémon dies (its health point equal zero), the trainer's active Pokémon should be replaced by the first one on the trainer's bench, and we don't concern ourselves with the case in wich the trainer doesn't have any Pokémon to promote to active, wich is of course when said trainer loses the game.
+For this instance, when the active Pokémon dies (its health points equal zero), the trainer's active Pokémon should be replaced by the first one on the trainer's bench, and we don't concern ourselves with the case in wich the trainer doesn't have any Pokémon to promote to active, wich is of course when said trainer loses the game.
 When working with multiple classes that share several methods, an efective design uses Interfaces and Abstract Classes, which is what was done here.
 The interfaces, abstract classes and classes are as follows:

 * ICard